-Quantum Merlin-Arthur proof systems (and the class QMA) were introduced by Kitaev [7] as the natural quantum extension of MA and NP.
-QMA has natural complete problems, such as the 'k-local Hamiltonian' problem [7], for $k \ge 2$ [6], which can be thought of as a quantum analogue of k-SAT.
-Interestingly, we don't know if $QMA \stackrel{?}{=} QMA_1$ and it is a long-standing open problem.
-Besides its inherent importance, giving a positive answer to it would imply that the QMA1-complete problems are also complete for QMA.
-Most notable of these is the 'Quantum k-SAT' problem [3], for $k \geq 3$ [4], which is considered as a more natural quantum generalization of k-SAT than the k-local Hamiltonian problem.
+Quantum Merlin-Arthur proof systems (and the class QMA) were introduced by Knill [9], Kitaev [8], and also by Watrous [14] as a natural extension of MA and NP to the quantum computational setting.
+We know from the early results that it can be made to have exponentially small two-sided error [8, 2, 11].
+It also has natural complete problems, such as the 'k-local Hamiltonian' problem [8, 2], for $k \ge 2$ [7], which can be thought of as a quantum analogue of k-SAT.

+Interestingly, we don't know if QMA $\stackrel{?}{=}$ QMA1, i.e., whether QMA can be made to have perfect completeness.
+It is a long-standing open problem which was already mentioned in an early survey by Aharonov and Naveh [2].
+Besides its inherent importance, giving a positive answer to it would immediately imply that the QMA1-complete problems are also complete for QMA.
+Most notable of these is the 'Quantum k-SAT' problem of Bravyi [4], for $k \ge 3$ [5], which is considered as a more natural quantum generalization of k-SAT than the k-local Hamiltonian problem.
 Unfortunately, all previous techniques used to show one-sided error properties of quantum interactive proof systems require adding extra messages to the protocol, so they can't be used directly in QMA.
-Moreover, Aaronson [1] proved that there exists a quantum oracle relative to which $QMA \neq QMA_1$.
-Another difficulty with QMAis that the acceptance probability can be an arbitrary irrational number.
-However, if certain assumptions are made about the maximum acceptance probability then QMA can be made to have one-sided error [9].
-There are other variants of QMA where we also know that perfect completeness is achievable [5, 10].
-The most recent and strongest result towards proving the QMA vs. QMA1 question is by Kobayashi et al. [8].
-They showed that we can convert a QMA proof system to have one-sided error, if we allow the prover and the verifier of the resulting protocol to share a constant number of EPR pairs before the prover sends the proof to the verifier.
-The corresponding class is denoted by $QMA_1^{const-EPR}$.
+Aaronson [1] gave an evidence that shows that proving QMA = QMA1 may be difficult.
+He proved that there exists a quantum oracle relative to which QMA $\ne$ QMA1.
+Another difficulty with QMA, compared to MA, is that in a QMA proof system the acceptance probability can be an arbitrary irrational number.
+However, if certain assumptions are made about the maximum acceptance probability then QMA can be made to have one-sided error [12].
+Recently, Jordan et al. [6] showed that if Merlin's proof is classical then perfect completeness is achievable.
+In another variant of QMA, where we have multiple unentangled provers and exponentially or double-exponentially small gap, we also know that perfect completeness is achievable [13].
+The most recent and strongest result towards proving the original QMA versus QMA1 question is by Kobayashi et al. [10].
+They showed that we can convert a QMA proof system to have one-sided error, if we allow the prover and the verifier of the resulting QMA1 protocol to share a constant number of EPR pairs before the prover sends the proof to the verifier.
+The corresponding class is denoted by QMA1const-EPR.
 With this notation, their result can be formalized as the following theorem.